AWS Chatbot is now Amazon Q Developer. Learn more

 Tutorial: Get started with Microsoft Teams

-To get started using AWS Chatbot to help manage your AWS infrastructure, follow the steps below to set up AWS Chatbot with chat rooms and Amazon SNS topic subscriptions.
-Note that AWS Chatbot is approved by your Microsoft Teams administrator.
+To get started using Amazon Q Developer to help manage your AWS infrastructure, follow the steps below to set up Amazon Q Developer with chat channels and Amazon SNS topic subscriptions.
+Note that Amazon Q Developer is approved by your Microsoft Teams administrator.

 Topics